 Tanzu Kubernetes Grid Service provisions Tanzu Kubernetes clusters with the PodSecurityPolicy Admission Controller enabled.
 This means that pod security policy is required to deploy workloads.
 Cluster administrators can deploy pods from their user account to any namespace, and from service accounts to the kube-system namespace.
-For all other use cases, you must explicitly bind to pod security policy.
+For all other use cases, you must explicitly bind to a PodSecurityPolicy object.
 Clusters include default pod security policies that you can bind to, or create your own.

 About Kubernetes Pod Security Policies